MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/define-resource-calendars.md

 1. On the **Resources** menu, select **Resources**.
 2. From the grid view, select the applicable **Bookable Resource**.
 3. On the **Resource Details** page, select the **Working Hours** tab.
 By default, the bookable resources calendar defaults to the working hours of the default work hour template that is defined for the organization.
 4. To update the working hours, right-click on the start date of the proposed calendar rule to be defined.
-The calendar rule menu allows you to define a calendar rule for a specific day, the remainder of the series, or the entire calendar.
+Use the calendar rule menu to define a calendar rule for a specific day, the remainder of the series, or the entire calendar.
 5. After the option is selected, you can then define:

     - The day of the week where the working hours will apply.